Uvalde victim’s sister pleads for gun safety measures | WTOP News

-AUSTIN, Texas (AP) — The sister of a 9-year-old girl killed in the Uvalde school rampage tearfully pleaded on Thursday with Texas lawmakers to pass gun safety legislation and questioned why so many security measures failed.
+AUSTIN, Texas (AP) — The sister of a 9-year-old girl killed in the Uvalde school shooting rampage tearfully pleaded on Thursday with Texas lawmakers to pass tougher gun laws and questioned why so many security measures failed.

-“I’m here begging for you guys to do something,” said Jazmin Cazares, whose young sister Jacklyn was was one of 19 children killed in the 80 minutes the gunman spent inside Robb Elementary School on May 24 before police stormed the classroom and killed him.
+“I’m here begging for you guys to do something,” said Jazmin Cazares, whose young sister Jacklyn was one of 19 children shot to death in the 80 minutes the gunman spent inside Robb Elementary School on May 24 before police stormed the classroom and killed him.
 Two teachers also died in the massacre.

+“People who were supposed to keep her safe at school didn’t,” the 17-year-old Cazares said through sniffles.
+“They failed.”

+Her testimony came just as the U.S. Supreme Court announced a decision allowing a major expansion of gun rights, saying Americans have a right to carry firearms in public.

+Jacklyn’s father, Javier Cazares, followed Hupp into a hallway after her testimony and they exchanged handshakes and a brief hug.

+“Unfortunately, we both ‘get it.’
+We know that it’s real.
+There’s a tendency for everyone to say ’Well, it’s not going to happen to me,” Hupp said.
+“I think there is a bond there, just automatically, unspoken.
+In one sense, it was my parents, and they died quickly and they died together.
+I can’t imagine losing a kid.
+I can’t even go there in my head.”

-Days after the tragedy, Jacklyn’s father, Javier Cazares, told of how he rushed to the school and kept a close watch on the children fleeing the school to catch a glimpse of his 9-year-old “firecracker” who loved gymnastics, singing and dancing.
+Days after the Uvalde tragedy, Javier Cazares, told of how he rushed to the school and kept a close watch on the children fleeing the school to catch a glimpse of his 9-year-old “firecracker.”

 He and other parents grew frustrated that the police weren’t doing more to stop the gunman.